 In October 1988, he reported to VF-43, the East Coast Adversary Squadron, where he flew the A-4, F-5 and F-16.
 From October 1991 to April 1994, as quality assurance officer and maintenance officer of VF-14, he deployed again to the Mediterranean aboard USS John F. Kennedy (CV 67).

 Lorge was then selected as the maintenance officer for VF-101, the F-14 Fleet Replacement Squadron.
-In November 1997, he assumed command of VFA-25 and deployed with CVW-14 aboard USS Carl Vinson (CVN 70) and USS Abraham Lincoln (CVN 72) to the Persian Gulf in support of Operation Southern Watch.
+He transitioned to FA-18, Hornets and in November 1997 assumed command of VFA-25 and deployed with CVW-14 aboard USS Carl Vinson (CVN 70) and USS Abraham Lincoln (CVN 72) to the Persian Gulf in support of Operation Southern Watch.
 Following command, he reported to USS Nimitz (CVN 68) as operations officer and Ship's Force work package manager during the Refueling Complex Overhaul.